joelwass/quickCommit/README.md

 # quickCommit
-A shell script that quickly adds all changes to git, commits, and pushes in one command
+A shell script that quickly adds all changes, commits, and pushes to git in one command

 **Setup:**
 enter command in terminal in directory of file: *chmod +x quickcommit* (or *chmod 0777 quickcommit*)